kyroskoh/create-kuji-app/README.md

 The Settings page is grouped into four cards:

 1. **Region & Currency** - Search for a country (emoji flag included), auto-fill locale and currency, or override with a custom 3-5 letter code.
-2. **Weight Engine** - Toggle between basic and advanced probability engines depending on whether quantities should influence odds.
+2. **Weight Engine** - Toggle between basic (weight-only) and advanced (weight × quantity × tier priority) probability engines; the active mode is shown in the Admin panels.
 3. **Tier Color Palette** - Select Tier S through Tier D (and beyond), assign one of 30 swatches, or add custom tier codes.
-4. **Maintenance** - Reset session data or counters after exporting CSV backups (confirmation dialogs remind you to export first).
+4. **Maintenance** - Export everything, reset session data, or reset the counter—confirmation dialogs remind you to back up first.

+When advanced weighting is enabled, the **Prize Pool** tab shows probability guidance that compares current odds vs. stock ratios.

 ### Prize Pool Management

 1. Navigate to **Admin > Prize Pool**.
-2. Import the sample CSV or add entries manually; SKUs are optional.
+2. Import the new sample CSV (tiers S through L) or add entries manually; SKUs are optional.
-3. Adjust tier, quantity, and weight (advanced mode treats quantity as part of the probability).
+3. Adjust tier, quantity, and weight—advanced mode factors tier priority and remaining quantity automatically.
 4. Save to persist in local storage.

 ### Pricing Presets